coralproject/ask-docs/docs_dir/products/askuserguide.md

 #### Question Options

 After you have written your question you are presented with additional settings for your question.
-While some may be question type specific, such as creating character or value limits (see information on Question Types above), every question will have the following options:
+While some may be question-type specific, such as creating character or value limits (see information on Question Types above), every question will have the following options:

 - **Required:** If a question is very important you may want to make it required.
 You can make any question required by clicking the checkbox in the expanded question.